-Market conditions could adversely affect the market price and trading volume of our securities.
+The market price and trading volume of our common stock may be volatile.

-The market price of our common and preferred stock may be highly volatile and subject to wide fluctuations and the trading volume in our common and preferred stock may fluctuate and cause significant price variations to occur.
-We cannot assure you that the market price of our common stock will not fluctuate or decline significantly in the future.
-Some market conditions that could negatively affect our share price or result in fluctuations in the price or trading volume of our securities include:
+The market price of our common stock may be highly volatile and subject to wide fluctuations and the trading volume in our common stock may fluctuate and cause significant price variations to occur.
+The market price of our common stock could fluctuate or decline significantly in the future.
+Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our common stock include:

-- price and volume fluctuations in the stock market from time to time, which are often unrelated to the operating performance of particular companies; - significant volatility in the market price and trading volume of shares of REITs, real estate companies or other companies in our sector, which is not necessarily related to the performance of those companies; - price and volume fluctuations in the stock market as a result of terrorist attacks, or speculation regarding future terrorist attacks, in the United States or abroad; - · actual or anticipated variations in our quarterly operating results or distributions; - · changes in our funds from operations or earnings estimates or the publication of research reports about us or the real estate industry generally; - · actions by institutional stockholders; - · speculation in the press or investment community; - · changes in regulatory policies or tax guidelines, particularly with respect to REITs; and - Investor confidence in the stock market.
+- price and volume fluctuations in the stock market from time to time, which are often unrelated to the operating performance of particular companies; - significant volatility in the market price and trading volume of shares of REITs, real estate companies or other companies in our sector, which is not necessarily related to the performance of those companies; - price and volume fluctuations in the stock market as a result of terrorist attacks, or speculation regarding future terrorist attacks, in the United States or abroad; - price and volume fluctuations in the stock market as a result of involvement of the United States in armed hostilities, or uncertainty regarding United States involvement in such activities; - · actual or anticipated variations in our quarterly operating results or distributions; - · changes in our funds from operations or earnings estimates or the publication of research reports about us or the real estate industry generally; - increases in market interest rates that lead purchasers of our shares of common stock to demand a higher yield; - · changes in market valuations of similar companies; - adverse market reaction to our anticipated level of debt or any increased indebtedness we incur in the future; - · additions or departures of key management personnel; - · actions by institutional stockholders; - · speculation in the press or investment community; - · changes in regulatory policies or tax guidelines, particularly with respect to REITs; - · loss of REIT status for federal income tax purposes; - · loss of a major funding source; and - · general market and economic conditions.